 Viola!
 Easy gift bow is done!
 You will never decorate a gift bag without one of these tissue paper bows again!

 You can get super creative with the patterned tissue papers and make the gift bows even more fun and unique.
 This was my MacKenzie Childs Courtly Check tissue paper gift bow.
 Keep in mind that the nicer the tissue paper, the thicker it is and the fluffier it will be!

 More Simple DIY Gift Bow Ideas

 My Signature Messy Bow is a fabulous option for decorating a gift.
 I realize that I may be biased, but this one is my favorite bow.
 Using scrap fabric and burlap, you can actually create a bow that coordinates with any gift bag or even with the gift inside the bag!
 The variations are endless with this bow.

 A simple DIY Tulle Bow is always another quick and easy option for wrapping up a gift in a special way.
 These bows are so pretty and can really make your gift stand out.
-With or without bling, these are my “go-to” bow for wedding showers gift bows.
+With or without bling, these are my “go-to” bow for wedding shower gift bows.

 A repurposed T-shirt Bow is a great way to make a gift bow last minute from something you have around the house.
 I never look at t-shirts the same way after making these upcycled bows.

 These DIY bows are so easy that even your kids can make some with you.
-It may be fun to make a few ahead of time and keep them safe inside a tupperware container for future last minute use on a gift for a special someone.
+It may be fun to make a few ahead of time and keep them safe inside a Tupperware container for future last-minute use on a gift for a special someone.

 If you love this kind of DIY project, you need to be getting my emails, friends!
 Each week I send out a couple of emails that include updates, crafts, shopping experiences, and decor inspiration.
-Be sure to get yourself signed up below.
+Be sure to get yourself signed up HERE.
 I can’t wait to meet you!